 Unlike many other blogs written by Christian authors, this blog allows comments.
-However, Frank is not the one who moderates the comments.
-So if your comment wasn’t approved, he probably knows nothing about it.
-Here are the standards used for comment approval.
-Be sure to read #10 as it accounts for most comments that do not get approved.
+However, Frank is not the one who moderates them.
+What follows are 10 reasons why your comment may not be seen OR approved.

 2. Flames or anything remotely similar to a flame will not be approved.
 A flame is an attack on someone personally, impugning their motives and/or character.

-3. Comments that bash churches, other Christians, or ministries will not be approved.
+3. Comments that bash or defame churches, other Christians, other leaders or ministries will not be approved.
 It’s one thing to critique a church or ministry by stating general principles (rather than by name).
-But it’s another thing to bash it, run it down by name, or judge its motivations.
+But it’s another thing to bash them, run them down by name, judge their motivations, and call them defamatory names.
+This would include calling other leaders “false teachers,” “heretics,” “the tools of Satan,” etc. If this confuses or concerns you, you can listen to these podcast episodes where Frank discusses what a “false teacher” and a “heretic” is according to Scripture.
+And what a Jesus follower should do if they are concerned about someone’s teaching.

-4. Comments that slander, make personal accusations against, judge motives, or misrepresent others or their work will not be approved.
+4. Comments that slander, gossip, make personal accusations against, judge motives, or misrepresent others or their work will not be approved.
 Jesus and Paul said that if you have an issue with someone or their teaching, you go to them directly with an open mind, thinking the best.
 Misrepresentations and misinformation abound on the Internet, and they are usually fueled by people who have never contacted the individuals whose work they are critiquing.
-Paul said, ”malign no one” NASB; “speak evil of no one” NKJV; “slander no one” NIV (Titus 3:2).
+They usually come across slanderous allegations against them via some “hate website” which takes their words out of context or spreads false rumors about them.
+Paul said, “malign no one” NASB; “speak evil of no one” NKJV; “slander no one” NIV (Titus 3:2).
 Let us be obedient to our Lord and treat others the same way we wish to be treated if it were us.
+To speak about someone in a way that YOU would never want other people to say about you violates Jesus’ most important command in Matthew 7:12.

 5. Posts that contain gossip about others will not be approved.
 Gossip is second or third-hand information that puts someone in a negative light without their knowledge or consent.
 The information can be true, false, or partial.

 6. Comments that the Blog Manager doesn’t understand due to confusing content or language will not be approved.
-If the Blog Manger doesn’t understand it, there’s a good chance that others won’t either.
+If the Blog Manager doesn’t understand it, there’s a good chance that others won’t either.

 7. Comments that are incredibly long won’t be approved.
 All are free to share.
 But no one should monopolize the conversation.
 Keep your comments fairly short so the conversation is encouraged not hindered.